REGULATIONS GUIDE

 Record all test results on the schedule of test results for the EICR or EIC.
 Any earthing or bonding defects found during testing should be classified according to the observation code system: C1 for absent or disconnected earthing, C2 for deteriorated or inadequate earthing/bonding, and C3 for missing earth sleeving or recommendations for improvement.

-BS 7671 Table 54.7 sets maximum earth fault loop impedance values for circuit protection.
+BS 7671 Table 54.7 gives the simplified method for sizing circuit protective conductors.
+Max Zs values are in Table 41.3 (circuit-breakers) and Tables 41.2/41.4 (fuses).
 Measure Ze and Zs correctly to pass EICR compliance under…

 Frequently Asked Questions About Earthing and Bonding